sureshkannan19/apache-spark-with-java/README.md

 2. Provide necessary details, such as instance count and its memory(ideally go for c4.large or m5.xlarge)
 3. **Cluster termination and node replacement**: Select auto terminate on idle time and provide the timings as you desire.
 4. Rest leave it as it is and create cluster
-5. Now if server started successfully we should see
+5. Now if cluster started successfully we should see as below in **Waiting** Status and number of instances running in that cluster is at the bottom of the page in Instance Group
    ![img_1.png](emr_ec2_cluster_started.png)
 6. Connect to EC2 EMR instance from cli or putty
    **For Putty:** follow below steps